WandaVision: is Mephisto secretly the main villain?

 Finally, we have Quicksilver.
 The MCU has gone out of its way to highlight that this is indeed Evan Peters' version of the character, thanks to Darcy’s “recast” line and an official audio description for episode 5 which said, “Wanda stares at the version of Pietro from the X-Men films.”
 It doesn’t get much clearer than that.

-Altering dimensions in such a way is not beyond the scope of Scarlet Witch in the comics, but goes beyond her current skill set in the MCU.
-In fact, all of WandaVision seems to be ratcheting up Wanda’s capabilities.
+Altering dimensions in such a way is not beyond the scope of Scarlet Witch in the comics, but it goes beyond her current skill set as we know it in the MCU.
+In fact, all of WandaVision seems to be ratcheting up Wanda’s capabilities beyond what we've seen in the past.
 Some are assuming that Wanda could instead be drawing on some new source of power, potentially something capable of moving between dimensions.

-This would of course be Mephisto, a character Wanda has siphoned energy from before in Marvel comics stories and who is known for breaking into different worlds.
+This could feasibly be related to Mephisto, a character Wanda has siphoned energy from before in Marvel comics stories, but we'll have to wait and see.
 Bringing people back from the dead, as we’ve seemingly seen with Quicksilver and Vision, is also a tool in his wheelhouse.

 Our verdict

-Mephisto wouldn’t be the most leftfield villain for Wandavision, and given his mystical and multi-dimensional presence, he would make for a neat connection into Wanda’s next appearance in Doctor Strange and the Multiverse of Madness.
-Though as a much more satanic character, even being confused for the Devil in the comics, Mephisto might be a bit out there for the more mainstream MCU.
+Mephisto wouldn’t be the most leftfield villain for Wandavision, and given his mystical and multi-dimensional presence in the comics, he would make for a neat connection into Wanda’s next appearance in Doctor Strange and the Multiverse of Madness.
+Since he's a more satanic character, though, even being confused for the devil in the comics, Mephisto might be a bit out there for the more mainstream MCU.

-And while there is evidence seemingly pointing to Mephisto, he is by no means the only character who could end up being the villain.
-For one, Agnes likely has a part to play in all of this too.
-She certainly seems to have a sixth sense when it comes to Wanda’s life.
+Mephisto is also not the only candidate for the show's ultimate villain, either, and more obvious suggestions are in plain sight.
+Agnes could have a bigger role in this than we've seen to date, and she certainly seems to have a sixth sense when it comes to Wanda’s life.
 'Hex', meanwhile, is an obvious reference to spells and magic.

 Only time will tell how this mystery will play out, and Disney will likely be glad that the WandaVision mystery is such a tough nut to crack – it no doubt keeps people watching, including us.